Table of Contents

 7. Choose your subscription options

 The next step would to choose the type of subscription options you’ll offer.
-This includes customisation (flavours, colours, quantity, etc.), frequency (weekly, monthly, bi-monthly, quarterly, yearly), and the type of discount or savings you’ll offer.
+This includes customisation (flavors, colors, quantity, etc.), frequency (weekly, monthly, bi-monthly, quarterly, yearly), and the type of discount or savings you’ll offer.
 For example, meal replacement brand Ample Foods offers subscribers the option to choose their flavour, meal size, and frequency.

 8. Designate your logistics partner